visionplusplu/LuminanceAndBrightness/README.md

 MATLAB data files containing key results

 **Typical install & run times:**
-Setup time: Less than 1 minute (copy/unzip the files and configure the MATLAB path) Data download: The repository with datasets is at least 100 MB; actual download time will vary with internet speed Estimated run time: 2–3 hours on a typical machine, largely driven by the weight-fitting stage
+Setup time: Under 1 minute (copy/unzip files and configure the MATLAB path).
+Data download: The dataset repository is at least 100 MB.
+Actual download time depends on internet speed.
+Estimated run time: Approximately 2–3 hours on a typical machine.
+Most of this time is spent on the weight-fitting stage.
+Once fitting is completed, the fitted weights are saved, and subsequent runs (e.g., when regenerating figures) will no longer repeat this step.

+## 4. Instructions for Use
+Prepare the data first by running process_onlinedata.m.
+You can run any script individually after data preparation.
+Reproducing results in the manuscript:

+Running main.m will reproduce all results and figures as reported in the paper.
+The scripts are modular; you can adapt or extend the analyses as needed.